 It utilizes piezoelectric ceramic elements to produce rotational force, resulting in faster, quieter, and more accurate autofocus response times.

 The key benefit of Stepping Motor Drives (STM) technology is its ability to focus the lens silently when shooting video with sound.
 Stepping motor drives are currently used by all Canon EF-M lenses and select EF-S lenses.

 Image Stabilization (IS)

 Depending on the lighting, the focal length, and the maximum aperture of a lens, there comes a point at which it becomes increasingly difficult to capture sharp pictures due to camera shake.
 As a rule, it’s not advisable to handhold a camera at a shutter speed slower than the numerical value of the focal length of the lens being used on a full-frame 35mm camera (1/focal length-second).
-For example, if you are using a 50mm lens on a full-frame camera, do not hand holds the camera at speeds slower than 1/50-second.
+For example, if you are using a 50mm lens on a full-frame camera, do not hand-hold the camera at speeds slower than 1/50 second.

 Unlike other manufacturers’ image-stabilization systems, which should be turned off when using a tripod or monopod, Canon IS lenses are designed to detect these support devices and automatically disengage the IS system.

 Diffractive optics (DO)